 The state has not identified site specific projects for 2019 at this time.
 Funding allocations for CDBG, HOME, ESG, HOPWA and HTF projects will not be determined until program-specific applications are received and evaluated.
-Funding allocations for CDBG-CV, ESG-CV, and HOPWA-CV projects will not be determined until program-specific applications are received and evaluated.
+Awards made in 2019 will be reported in the 2019 CAPER.
+Only entitlement communities report projects under this section.